 ID pointers: Unmistakable.

-Distribution: (Last record: 21 September 2024 at Hope Valley ) – A rare migrant species with the majority of reports having occurred in the county during September – October.
-Only recent records are of a caterpillar found on 2/9/ a Caterpillar found on 5/9/2022 in Allestree (iRecord) and an adult found at Hope Valley on 21/9/2024 (Patrickrj – per iRecord)
+Distribution: (Last record: 25 August 2025 at Derby ) – A rare migrant species with the majority of reports having occurred in the county during September – October.
+Only recent records are of a caterpillar found on 2/9/ a Caterpillar found on 5/9/2022 in Allestree (iRecord) and an adult found at Hope Valley on 21/9/2024 (Patrickrj – per iRecord).
+A record of a caterpillar found in Derby on 25th Aug 2025.

 Forewing: 52-60mm Food Plant: Usually potatoes, can be found on Deadly Nightshade